Glutathione—cystine transhydrogenase

-Thus, the two substrates of this enzyme are glutathione and cystine, whereas its two products are glutathione disulfide and cysteine.
+The substrates of this enzyme are glutathione and cystine.
+Its products are glutathione disulfide and cysteine.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with a disulfide as acceptor.
 The systematic name of this enzyme class is glutathione:cystine oxidoreductase.
 Other names in common use include GSH-cystine transhydrogenase, and NADPH-dependent GSH-cystine transhydrogenase.
 This enzyme participates in cysteine metabolism and glutathione metabolism.